MicrosoftDocs/windows-itpro-docs/windows/configuration/provisioning-packages/provision-pcs-with-apps.md

     > [!TIP]
     > We recommend that you include a trusted provisioning certificate in your provisioning package.
 When the package is applied to a device, the certificate is added to the system store.
 Any package signed with that certificate can be applied silently.

 1. Select **Next** to specify the output location where you want the provisioning package to go once it's built.
-By default, Windows ICD uses the project folder as the output location.<p>
+By default, Windows ICD uses the project folder as the output location.
 Optionally, you can select **Browse** to change the default output location.

 1. Select **Next**.

 1. Select **Build** to start building the package.
-The project information is displayed in the build page and the progress bar indicates the build status.<p>
+The project information is displayed in the build page and the progress bar indicates the build status.
 If you need to cancel the build, select **Cancel**.
 This cancels the current build process, closes the wizard, and takes you back to the **Customizations Page**.

 1. If your build fails, an error message shows up that includes a link to the project folder.
 You can scan the logs to determine what caused the error.
 Once you fix the issue, try building the package again.
 If your build is successful, the name of the provisioning package, output directory, and project directory is shown.